thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-04-20-charting-path-new-normal.markdown

 He has been making work for over twenty years, exhibiting at the International Center of Photography (ICP) in New York City, the Henry Art Gallery in Seattle, the Museum of Contemporary Canadian Art in Toronto, and has received an Honorable Mention for interactive art at the Prix Ars Electronica.

-## ThoughtWorks and Karen Palmer Featured in Wired Magazine
+## Thoughtworks and Karen Palmer Featured in Wired Magazine

 Artist [Karen Palmer](https://thoughtworksarts.io/bio/karen-palmer/), whose work challenges the societal implications of A.I. by using immersive film installations was [featured in the March edition of WIRED UK](https://www.wired.co.uk/article/karen-palmer-racist-bias), both online and in print.

 {% include image file='karen-palmer.jpg'
    caption='Feature photo of Karen Palmer.
 Credit - Hannah Starkey' %}

-The article highlights Karen's 2017 A.I. residency at ThoughtWorks Arts where she worked with ThoughtWorks employees to research algorithms and datasets.
+The article highlights Karen's 2017 A.I. residency at Thoughtworks Arts where she worked with Thoughtworks employees to research algorithms and datasets.
 Based on this research, the team created [EmoPy, an open-source Facial Expression Recognition (FER) toolkit](https://thoughtworksarts.io/blog/emopy-emotional-expression-toolkit/) to help democratize access to the technology.

 The WIRED feature also goes into depth about Karen's latest work [Perception iO](https://thoughtworksarts.io/blog/karen-palmer-exhibits-perception-cooper-hewitt-design-museum-nyc/), an exhibit sponsored by the Cooper Hewitt Smithsonian Design Museum in New York.
-Karen worked with ThoughtWorks to develop an immersive film that exposes how our hidden biases can be explored through simulation of policing scenarios.
+Karen worked with Thoughtworks to develop an immersive film that exposes how our hidden biases can be explored through simulation of policing scenarios.

 {% include youtube id='Bfgmo05XdXM'
    caption='Perception iO video Installation' %}